-Engineers put the laws of nature to use - building a smarter phone, a lighter jet, a longer-lived battery, or even a more efficient company.
+Engineers put the laws of nature to use - building a smarter phone, a fighter jet, a longer-lived battery, or even a more efficient company.
 The study of engineering begins with a foundation in mathematics and the natural sciences.
 At the University of Redlands, you can lay that foundation while enjoying the small classes, personalized education, and diverse opportunities that Redlands is known for.
 You will also develop the breadth of liberal arts knowledge and skills that are essential for a rewarding life and a successful career.
 You can either pursue a master's in engineering after earning a bachelor's degree in one of the sciences, or you can expedite your education by participating in one of our engineering combined-degree programs.

 If you're interested in this program, the program adviser will work closely with you to develop a suitable plan of study.
-It is is extremely important to take the right courses in your first year so that you can complete the required courses in three years.
+It is extremely important to take the right courses in your first year so that you can complete the required courses in three years.
 Please read this advice for entering students interested in the engineering combined-degree plan.

 Regardless of whether you participate in this program, the required pre-engineering courses and a science or math undergraduate degree are good preparation for enrolling in an engineering M.S. program.